 York is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 12,803 people and two constituent neighborhoods, York is the 16th largest community in Maine.
+With a population of 13,851 people and three constituent neighborhoods, York is the 16th largest community in Maine.

 York home prices are not only among the most expensive in Maine, but York real estate also consistently ranks among the most expensive in America.

 Also of interest is that York has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 17.13% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.